 GH Wildlife group

-The GHWG continues to maintain the wildlife areas on Mill and Marsh Meadows.
-Like many wildlife sites, the aim is to maintain a mosaic of habitats to avoid having a boring vegetation stand dominated by the more aggressive species.
+As is common in areas managed for nature conservation, the aim is to maintain a mosaic of habitats to avoid having stands of vegetation dominated by the more aggressive species.
 Hence, management largely consists of removing invasive aliens like Himalayan Balsam and knocking back things like nettles, bramble, reeds and pond sedges when they threaten to dominate.
 Nettles etc. are very good for wildlife but we don’t want them to crowd out other attractive things like the Fritillaries, Ragged Robin and Meadow Buttercup.

 Our sessions are open to everyone.
 They are a good opportunity to get some fresh air and exercise in pleasant open spaces, whilst doing something useful for the local community.
 We break for tea, coffee and cake mid-way through the session.